 Goal 2: Students will communicate effectively.

-Goal 3: Students will critical thinking and problem solving skills.
+Goal 3: Students will use critical thinking and problem solving skills.

 Goal 4: Students will evaluate importance of professional growth and development.

 - Students will determine the importance of continued professional development.

 - Students will summarize the importance of attendance at professional meetings.